Gajananmorbale/ecommerce/README.md

 # about project
          This project is a responsive e-commerce web application built using React, Tailwind CSS, JavaScript, and MUI CSS.
-The application allows users to browse, with a focus on clean code, optimized performance, and reusable components.
+The application allows users to browse and with a focus on clean code, optimized performance, and reusable components.

 # Installation